MewsSystems/gitbook-booking-engine/README.md

 # Introduction

-Welcome to the online guide for the __Mews Booking Engine__, we're here to guide you through the process of integrating direct bookings into __Mews Operations__.
-This will enable your guests to directly create reservations in your properties.
+Welcome to the online guide for the __Mews Booking Engine__.
+We're here to guide you through the process of integrating the Mews Booking Engine into your website to enable guests to create reservations in your properties using __Mews Operations__.

 You can do this in one of three ways:

-* [Booking Engine Standalone](booking-engine-standalone/README.md) - through a redirect to a standalone booking page hosted directly by Mews
+* [Booking Engine Standalone](booking-engine-standalone/README.md)<br>Redirect to a standalone booking page hosted by Mews
-* [Booking Engine Widget](booking-engine-widget/README.md) - as a JavaScript Widget which can be embedded into your own website
+* [Booking Engine Widget](booking-engine-widget/README.md)<br>Embed a JavaScript widget into your own website
-* [Booking Engine API](booking-engine-api/README.md) - or you can create your own custom booking engine with the help of the Booking Engine API
+* [Booking Engine API](booking-engine-api/README.md)<br>Create your own custom booking engine using the Booking Engine API

 If you encounter any issue, have a question or any other request, please contact [support@mews.com](mailto:support@mews.com).